triska/proloxy/README.md

             sub_atom(Path, _, _, _, '.git/'),
             http_404([], Request).

+### Relaying header fields

+The extensible predicate `transmit_header_field/1` allows you to relay header fields that the target service emits to the client.
+The argument is the name of the header field you want to transmit if it exists in the target's response.
+For example, you can put the following in&nbsp;`config.pl`:

+    transmit_header_field(last_modified).

+The name of the header field is matched case-insensitively and underscore&nbsp;(`_`) matches hyphen&nbsp;(`-`).

 ## Testing the configuration

 Since each configuration file is also a valid Prolog program, you can